Family Lawyer Tampa, FL

 Tampa Family Law Statistics

 According to the U.S. Census Bureau, the United States has about 12.9 million custodial parents.
 Over one-quarter of all children younger than 21 years of age (26.5%) had one of their parents living outside of their household in 2018.
 That’s approximately 21.9 million children.
 The majority of custody cases – about 90 percent – are settled without a judge’s ruling.
-If you are involved in a custody dispute, make sure you have a skilled family lawyer advocating for you.
+If you are involved in a custody dispute, make sure you have our skilled family lawyer advocating for you.

 Tampa Family Law FAQs